zsiller38/Engineering4/README.md

 ### Reflection Test 1

 After running FEA on our original design we found that our I-beam was thicker and stronger than necessary, but the tip of our beam was too weak and would snap off.
 For this beam, we used what we had found in the previous beam and perfect beam theory to greatly modify our old beam.
 We made the curve of the beam far less and strengthened the mounting area.
+The reasoning behind this was to prevent the beam from breaking where it mounts to the anchor block and prevent the tip from breaking off.
 The FEA seemed to say that we would break at the mounting area first but in reality, we broke in the middle.
 We also failed by bending past 35mm first so for the next one we need to decrease the displacement.

 ### Reflection Test 2